SyncLipMAE: Contrastive Masked Pretraining for Audio-Visual Talking-Face Representation: Related Work

-\paragraph{Talking-face generation and lip-sync synthesis.} Audio-driven talking-head synthesis has progressed from GAN-based pipelines with explicit sync critics (e.g., Wav2Lip~\cite{wav2lip}) to diffusion in latent/image space (e.g., LatentSync~\cite{latentsync}) and efficient diffusion heads (MuseTalk~\cite{musetalk}).
-In parallel, foundation video generators and unified conditional DiT~\cite{dit} frameworks (WAN~\cite{wan}; VACE~\cite{vace}) provide scalable backbones and conditioning interfaces (Video Condition Unit, context adapters) for editing or T2V, which our dubbing setup leverages.
+\paragraph{Talking-face generation and lip-sync synthesis.} Audio-driven talking-head synthesis has progressed from GAN-based pipelines with explicit sync critics (e.g., Wav2Lip~\citep{wav2lip}) to latent/image-space diffusion (e.g., LatentSync~\citep{latentsync}) and efficient diffusion heads such as MuseTalk~\citep{musetalk}.
+AV-HuBERT-based lip-sync experts~\cite{avsr_expert} instead treat a pretrained audio--visual speech model as a frozen teacher, using its features to define lip-sync losses and evaluation metrics.
+In parallel, foundation video generators and conditional DiT frameworks (DiT~\citep{dit}, WAN~\citep{wan}, VACE~\citep{vace}) provide scalable backbones and conditioning interfaces that we leverage in our dubbing setup.
+Unlike~\cite{avsr_expert}, we pretrain a dedicated face encoder jointly with audio rather than relying solely on a frozen AV speech expert.